 I’ve been involved in solving this problem in the Thriver App.
 When working with my clients, we’ve spent hours figuring out what would be the best solution.
 We’ve been considering a lot of aspects, but we had one goal in mind- ensure that users are not bored and they get the information that matches them the most.

 With my knowledge, as the person who creates such algorithms, I can honestly say that possibilities to cheat the algorithms exist but these are quickly spotted and algorithm updates.
 If a hack was working for some people for some time, it wouldn’t last forever.
-This battle cannot be simply won by attempting to find another “bug” in the sorting algorithm.
+This fight cannot be simply won by attempting to find another “bug” in the sorting algorithm.
 I believe that there are better ways to achieve the goal.

 I believe in the power of content